snowplow/marketing-attribution-accelerator/content/modeling/modeling_4.md

 post = ""
 +++

 Data from the snowplow_fractribution dbt package should now be in your warehouse.
 Next we need to create the report table.
-There are two ways to to this - by pulling a Docker container image or with Python locally.
+There are two ways to to this - by pulling a Docker container image or with Python locally, using the scripts in the `scripts.zip` file below.

+{{% attachments style="blue" %}}
+{{% /attachments %}}

 ***
 {{< tabs groupId="modeling" >}}
 {{% tab name="Docker" %}}
 To run the fractribution script using Docker, make sure that you have [Docker](https://www.docker.com/products/docker-desktop/) installed.